 In magazine features it can look cool when there’s a reading nook with a statement armchair and hanging pendant light… but Andrew warns to think twice before hanging pendant lights in random locations around your home.

-“While it can look nice to hang a pendant over a table in your living room, it limits your furniture layout.
+“While it can look nice to hang a pendant over a side table in your living room, it limits your furniture layout options.
 You’ll have rugs, furniture and all sorts of other pieces in the space that you can make a statement with so I suggest ditching a pendant light in this space.”

 Don’t just use 2 downlights in rooms with a fan